OCR Online Free — Extract Text from Images

 Privacy: Your Images Never Leave Your Device

 Tesseract.js runs entirely in your browser as a WebAssembly module.
 Your image is processed in local memory — no pixel data is sent to any server.
-This makes the tool appropriate for confidential documents, ID scans, or any sensitive material.
+The first time you use the tool, the language model files (typically 1–5 MB per language) are downloaded and cached in your browser.
+Subsequent uses of the same language work offline without re-downloading.
+This makes the tool appropriate for confidential documents, ID scans, medical records, or any sensitive material.

 Extract Text from Images Free